American mappillai: Characteristics

 D. Arachi of Fully Filmy noted that American mappillais are often characterised by their attractive looks, tallness, fair skin, ownership of an expensive car and better grasp of English than the film's Tamil protagonist.
 Variations of the American mappillai also appear in Tamil films, such as the Delhi mappillai, Dubai mappillai, London mappillai and Bangalore mappillai.
-Film critic Anuja from Behindwoods noted that an American mappillai was "an affected gentleman with a penchant for branded clothes or stifling suits worn in the peak of a tropical summer and of course, a horribly pretentious accent".
-She added, "his spoken Tamil is enough to make the ears bleed and his ego is usually the size of Texas", while noting the character typically "provides a lot of fodder for comedy".

 In her thesis Watching from an Arm's Length: The Foreign Hand in Tamil Cinema, Preeti Mudliar notes "the foreign mapillai (groom) finds that his status as a foreign-returned groom is undermined by either his villainous intentions, his fundamental inferiority to the values and virile appeal of the local son of the soil, or the comic relief he provides as a misfit in the changed landscape of the society he was once a part of.
 In short, the foreign-returned groom is frequently the loser in the romantic toss".
 Referring to his 1997 film Minsara Kanavu, Rajiv Menon noted "the privilege of the foreign automatically makes the groom a suspicious person when he comes to bride-hunt", explaining why Arvind Swamy's character in the film eventually lost out on the woman.

 Examples

 Actor Karthik Kumar has portrayed such characters in Alai Payuthey (2000) and Kanda Naal Mudhal (2005).
 The actor briefly announced his retirement in 2016, suggesting he was tired of being typecast in such roles.

-Director M. Rajesh has used the character several times in his films, such as through Arun (Arya) in Siva Manasula Sakthi (2009), Shiva (Jiiva) in Boss Engira Bhaskaran (2010), and Sanjay (Narayan Lucky) in Oru Kal Oru Kannadi (2012).

-Other prominent examples include Diamond Babu (Madhan Bob) in Thenali (2000), Samuel (Abbas) in Minnale (2001), Arvind Singh (Prakash Raj) in Azhagiya Theeye (2004), Mithun Tejasvi in Sandai (2008), Roy (Benito) in Vinnaithaandi Varuvaayaa (2010), Rakesh (T. M. Karthik) in Nanban (2012), Gautham (Rajeev Ravindranathan) in Vettai (2012), Deepak (Rahul Ravindran) in Vanakkam Chennai (2013) and Ashwin Kumar Lakshmikanthan in Oh Manapenne!
+Director M. Rajesh has used the character several times in his films, such as through Arun (Arya) in Siva Manasula Sakthi (2009) and Shiva (Jiiva) in Boss Engira Bhaskaran (2010).
+Other prominent examples include Samuel (Abbas) in Minnale (2001), Arvind Singh (Prakash Raj) in Azhagiya Theeye (2004), Mithun Tejasvi in Sandai (2008), Roy (Benito) in Vinnaithaandi Varuvaayaa (2010), Rakesh (T. M. Karthik) in Nanban (2012), Gautham (Rajeev Ravindranathan) in Vettai (2012), Deepak (Rahul Ravindran) in Vanakkam Chennai (2013) and Ashwin Kumar Lakshmikanthan in Oh Manapenne!
 (2021).